JimTMooney/quickdraw/README.md

 python3 create_dataset.py
 ```

+Both of these datasets also trim the size of the sketches to be sequences of no more than 100 key points (again, as was done in [[1]](#1).

 <a id="1">[1]</a>
 Multi-Graph Transformer for Free-Hand Sketch Recognition by Peng Xu, Chaitanya K Joshi, Xavier Bresson, ArXiv 2019